bryanthedragon/AIVA/README.md

 ## Credits

-This project is inspired by the work of shioridotdev.
+credits to the team who make the actual repository

 Special thanks to the creators of the technologies used in this project including VoiceVox Engine, DeepL, Whisper OpenAI, and VtubeStudio.